 (Above) In 1960 BR's stock of steam locomotives shrank to less than 13,250, whilst the fleet of main line diesel increased by 409 to 842.
 In that same year, the Trans-Pennine units and Calder Valley sets were introduced in the north of England.
 On April 26th 1960, Class K1 2-6-0 No 62004 was photographed at York station heading a northbound loose-coupled freight.
 The 2-cylinder K1s were evolved from the Thompson 1945 rebuild of No 61997 MacCailin Mor (one of Gresley's original five 3-cylinder 'K4' 2-6-0s built for the West Highland line).
 In all, seventy K1s Nos 62001-62070 were constructed by the North British Locomotive Company during 1949/50.

-(Below) York's station pilot Class J71 0-6-0T No 68256 moves empty coaching stock over Waterworks Crossing on 16th July 1950.
-This scene has radically changed since the remodelling of the rail layout at York in readiness for ECML electrification.
-The use of diamond crossings is now deemed out of favour, partly because of the high cost of maintenance and partly because of the ever-increasing demand for high-speed running.
-The Waterworks Diamonds were removed as early as 1974.
-Approaching the station from the south, ER Morten took this unusual shot of the breakdown train - unusual because most photographers would ignore a picture of the train, preferring instead to photograph the steam locomotive on the front.
+(Below) Approaching York station from the south, ER Morten took this unusual shot of the breakdown train - unusual because most photographers would ignore a picture of the train, preferring instead to photograph the steam locomotive on the front.
 This, for me, is why ER Morten's photos are special.
 Check out Mister Morten's 'Rail Cameraman' page 52 on the left-hand page menu.

 (Below) By September 1961 thirteen Deltics were available, and at the beginning of the winter schedules the Class A4s were displaced from the premier ECML expresses and more frequently to be found on Kings Cross-West Riding duties.
 It was the beginning of the end of the A4's reign, for the Deltic fleet took charge of numerous Anglo-Scottish expresses.
 The rosters were mainly undertaken by the Haymarket allocation, which included the up morning 'Talisman' and down 'Aberdonian' - the up 'Flying Scotsman' and 10.15 from Kings Cross - the up 'Heart of Midlothian' and 11.35 return from Kings Cross - the 11.15 from Edinburgh and the 'down' Flying Scotsman'.
 Another famous ECML express, 'The Elizabethan' began life in 1949 when it was decided to create a new non-stop train between the capitals - aptly named 'Capitals Limited' - to run ahead of the 'Flying Scotsman' in both directions.
 In 1953, when a suitable commemoration was desired for the Coronation of Queen Elizabeth, the 'Capitals Limited' was changed to the 'Elizabethan' and the time allowance was cut to 6½ hours bringing the express to within the charmed circle of mile-a-minute running.
 Engine crews changed by means of the corridor tenders fitted to the Gresley Class A4 streamlined Pacifics, but the non-stop record was discontinued at the commencement of the Deltics reign when a Newcastle stop was introduced for changing crews.
 Train spotters dutifully note down the number of D9018 Ballymos passing York on the 'down' train on 13th August 1962.
 A top lamp iron has been fitted above the headcode panel on the nose to allow the locomotive to carry a named-train headboard.
 Both © IS Carr